86Box/docs/usage/menubar.rst

 * **Hide status bar:** hides the :doc:`status bar <statusbar>` at the bottom of the window.
 * **Show non-primary monitors:** shows or hides the secondary display window if a :ref:`secondary video card <settings/display:Video #2>` is configured.
 * **Resizeable window:** allow the 86Box window to be freely resized.
 Unchecking this option will also return the window to its normal size.
-* **Remember size & position:** automatically save the size and position of the 86Box window to the emulated machine's configuration file.
+* **Remember size & position:** automatically save the 86Box window's size and position for this emulated machine.
 * **Renderer:** select a graphical renderer for the emulated display.

    * **Qt (Software)** is recommended in most cases.